vvasuki/english/prose/hindu/sthAneshvaraH/paNDits.md

 Decades have passed.
 Mahes dai has retired and is now living in Kathmandu.
 And he still loves history, as I can say from the blogs that he is writing these days for some weekly magazines.

+## Poor philosopher
+Kaṇāda earned his name for eating the leftover.
+Pippalāda earned his name for relying on tiny figs from the Pippala tree.
+Once upon a time, it was prestigious to be poor if you were also a philosopher.